postmanlabs/labs-docs/src/pages/docs/publishing-your-api/authoring-your-documentation.md

 <img alt="Postman editor table shortcuts" src="https://assets.postman.com/postman-docs/documentation-wysiwyg-table-tool-v9-1.jpg" width="560px">

-**The Postman editor understands Markdown syntax.** If you're comfortable using Markdown, enter any standard [Markdown code](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) to quickly format text.
+**The Postman editor understands Markdown syntax.** If you're comfortable using Markdown, enter any standard [Markdown code](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) to format text.
 For example, enter `#` followed by a space to start a new heading, or enter `---` to add a horizontal line.
 To reuse documentation that's already written in Markdown, copy the existing Markdown code and paste it into the editor to instantly format it.

 > If you copy content from the Postman editor, the content will retain its formatting when you paste it into another application like a word processor or an email.